carbonblack/cb-event-forwarder/README.md

 Carbon Black Enterprise has to be present on the machine where this package is installed.
 Installing it on the master for a cluster is the recommended approach -- you would NOT install this on every minion.

 The connector requires an API token in order to query sensor information from the Carbon Black server to populate with each JSON event.
-That token should be set in the "cbapi_token" configuration value.
+That token should be set in the "carbonblack_server_token" configuration value.

 ## Configuration